jdpintoGA/project-4/README.md

 ## Potential Future Features

 * Although created in the data model, we never got around to actually implementing a user type in the final application.
-The original idea was that depending on the type of user, they would be shown different information. i.e. different prices.
+The original idea was that depending on the type of user, they would be shown different information, i.e. different prices.
 * A second feature that I would also have liked to implement was an email appointment confirmation.
 The idea would have been to send an email to a user, using Django’s mail capabilities once a user a completed the booking process.

 ## Lessons Learned